bhlmn/bhlmn.github.io/about.md

 title: About
 ---

 My name is Bryan.
 I'm a P.h.
-D. candidate at the Florida Institute of Technology in Environmental Science.
+D. candidate of Environmental Science at the Florida Institute of Technology.
 I'm a weather nerd, I enjoy spending time with my wife and kids, and I blog about R and data science.

 I believe that teaching is the best way to learn, so I created this site to teach myself new R concepts and help others learn R.

+## What I've Done

+I made [PotentialWind](https://github.com/bhlmn/PotentialWind), an R package that calculates 10-m equivalent wind speeds of wind observations, useful for data analysis and verification of wind forecasts.

-## Resources
+## What I Use

 I work with R in [RStudio](https://www.rstudio.com/).